 So, what is really going on that makes it an emotional issue.
 The discharging of the firearm can reach deep into the psyche and trigger some serious reactions.
 There are three; the sound, the flash and the recoil.
 Combine all of these at once and it can create one hell of a full body flinch.
 Some will flinch in anticipation of the recoil, some from the flash and some from the sound.
 When they react to all of them at once it is a serious flinch, that is transmitted all the way to the tip of the trigger finger.
 This can at some ranges cause the round to impact in front of the target, sometimes several feet in front of the target.

 If you watch this under slow motion video you can see it all happening, but of course in real time it’s difficult to pick up.
 It’s not easy to track your sights while shooting, even the best shooters take years to develop this skill.
 When you close your eyes it makes it that much more difficult to see what’s going on (ha-ha).
-However, that is exactly what is going on with some folks, they literally close their eyes before the shot breaks.
+However, that is exactly what is happening with some folks.
+They literally close their eyes the second before the shot breaks.

 So, what can you do about it?
 First advise and it is pretty simple is to wear double ear protection.
 Doubling up will help reduce the sound and that sometimes delays the start of the flinch allowing the shooter to apply their fundamentals in a more pure sense.
 The next one is the tough one and that is knowing you are doing.
 Incorporating randomly loaded dummy rounds will help isolate and “show” the shooter.
 Which should progress to trigger management techniques that isolate the trigger finger movement.
 That doesn’t mean you will all of a sudden stop, but what is critical is you acknowledge what is happening; which is a response generated by your fear mechanism.
 The key will be in a little self introspective and acknowledging what’s the root cause.
 It’s not really you being afraid, its more a feeling that triggers the body’s response to fear; such as blinking and body flinches.